mkashif247/best-practices/nextjs-best-practices.md

 - **TypeScript**: Widely adopted for catching errors early.
 - **ESLint and Prettier**: Enforce code quality and formatting.
 - **Gitflow**: Use feature branches for collaboration.
-- **Component Libraries**: Use libraries like ShadCN or Material-UI for consistent UI.
+- **Component Libraries**: Use libraries like ShadCN or Material-UI for consistent UI or Create UI components.
-- **Monorepo Support**: For large projects, consider Yarn Workspaces or Lerna.
+- **CSS Styles**: Create css varaible for sizes, colors, fonts, and breakpoint for style consistency.

 ## 2. Writing Pages in Next.js